Control 1.11: Conditional Access and Phishing-Resistant MFA

 Confirm control effectiveness by verifying:

-- Conditional Access policies created and enabled for agent creators
+- Conditional Access policies are enabled for agent creators / makers / admins, with Authentication Strengths = Phishing-resistant MFA for Zone 3.

 Additional Resources